Fame in Scrabble and Meaning

 2. One's reputation.

-3. The state of being famous or well-known and spoken of.
+3. The state of being famous or well-known and spoken of, especially for something positive.

 Synonym: famousness